thiagocdn/leads-project/README.md

 The project is set up to run smoothly in Docker with docker compose, just run:

 `docker compose up -d`
--d to deattach the terminal; this is optional.
+-d to deattach the terminal; this is optional - you can remove it and see the docker logs blocking the terminal window.

 - With this command, you will run both frontend and backend (with required stacks - Localstack + Postgres).